Endava/cats/README.md

 - `415` for unsupported or invalid `Content-Type` headers

 ### CheckSecurityHeadersFuzzer
-This `Fuzzer` will continues the [OWASP REST API recommendations](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html) by checking a list of required Security headers that must be supplied in each response.
+This `Fuzzer` will continue the [OWASP REST API recommendations](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html) by checking a list of required Security headers that must be supplied in each response.

 The `Fuzzer` expects a `2XX` response with the following headers set: